-LaFleur Stephens-Dougan (on-leave AY 2017-2018) is an Assistant Professor in the Department of Politics at Princeton University.
+LaFleur Stephens-Dougan is an Assistant Professor in the Department of Politics at Princeton University.
 Her research interests include public opinion, racial attitudes and voting behavior.
 LaFleur is currently working on her book project, which is tentatively titled, “Race-ing for Votes: How Candidates Use Racial Appeals to Win Elections in Majority White Jurisdictions.”
 She is a recipient of a National Science Foundation’s Time-Sharing in Experimental Social Sciences Research Grant, as well as a grant from the Center for the Study of Public Policy in Diverse Societies.
 Her dissertation, “The Effectiveness of Implicit and Explicit Racial Appeals in a ‘Post-racial’ America”” was awarded the 2014 Best Dissertation Award in Race and Ethnic Politics from the American Political Science Association.

-Ali Valenzuela, Ph.D., is Assistant Professor in the Politics Department and Program in Latino Studies at Princeton University, and affiliated with the Center for the Study of Democratic Politics and the Politics Research in Experimental Social Sciences working group.
-He is past recipient of a Ford Foundation Postdoctoral Fellowship, and his teaching and research are on U.S. politics with a focus on Latino political behavior, public opinion and voter turnout; experimental methods; and religion in politics.
+Ali Valenzuela, Ph.D., is an Assistant Professor in the Politics Department and Program in Latino Studies at Princeton University, and is affiliated with the Center for the Study of Democratic Politics and the Politics Research in Experimental Social Sciences working group.
+He is a past recipient of a Ford Foundation Postdoctoral Fellowship, and his teaching and research are on U.S. politics with a focus on Latino political behavior, public opinion and voter turnout; experimental methods; and religion in politics.
 His research has been published in the American Political Science Review, the Quarterly Journal of Political Science, and other peer-reviewed outlets.
 Professor Valenzuela earned his Ph.D. from Stanford University and his B.A. from the University of California, Los Angeles.

 Omar Wasow is an Assistant Professor in the Department of Politics at Princeton.
 He received a PhD in African American Studies, an MA in Government and an MA in Statistics from Harvard University.
 Previously, Omar co-founded BlackPlanet.com and the Brooklyn Excelsior Charter School.